Minamiuonuma: Climate

-Minamiuonuma has a Humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
-The average annual temperature in Minamiuonuma is 11.3 °C. The average annual rainfall is 1865 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 24.3 °C, and lowest in January, at around -1.1 °C.
+Minamiuonuma has a Humid climate (Köppen Cfa), characterised by warm, wet summers and cold winters, with heavy snowfall.
+The average annual rainfall is 1865 mm (73"), with September being the wettest month.
+The average annual temperature in the region is 11.3 °C (52.3 °F); temperatures are highest, on average, in August, at around 24.3 °C (75.7 °F), and lowest in January, at around -1.1 °C (30 °F).

 Demographics

-Per Japanese census data, the population of Minamiuonuma peaked around 1950 and has since declined to about the same level as a century ago.
+According to Japanese census data, the population of Minamiuonuma peaked around 1950 and has since declined to about the same level as a century ago.

 History

-The area of present-day Minamiuonuma was part of ancient Echigo Province.
-The village of Muikamachi was created with the establishment of the modern municipalities system on April 1, 1889 and was raised to town status on July 13, 1900.
-The city of Minamiuonuma was established on November 1, 2004, from the merger of the towns Muikamachi with the neighboring town of Yamato (both from Minamiuonuma District).
+The area of present-day Minamiuonuma was part of the ancient Echigo Province.
+The village of Muikamachi was created with the establishment of the modern municipalities system on April 1, 1889, and was elevated to "town" status on July 13, 1900.
+The city of Minamiuonuma was established on November 1, 2004, from the merger of Muikamachi with the neighbouring town of Yamato (both from Minamiuonuma District).
 On October 1, 2005, the town of Shiozawa (from Minamiuonuma District) was also merged into Minamiuonuma.